HeardLibrary/digital-scholarship/test.md

 # Basic computer skills

 Knowing how to use your computer effectively is a critical skill for success.
-For a series of lessons to help you understand how to use your Mac or Windows computer visit [this page]( https://heardlibrary.github.io/digital-scholarship/computer/).
+For a series of lessons to help you understand how to use your Mac or Windows computer visit <a href="https://heardlibrary.github.io/digital-scholarship/computer/">this page</a>.
 Topics covered include files and directories, installing and uninstalling software, connecting devices, and backups.
 There is also a basic introduction to using the command line.

 <img src="https://heardlibrary.github.io/digital-scholarship/images/dmp-tool.png" alt="DMP Tool logo" style="height:150px;" /><img src="https://heardlibrary.github.io/digital-scholarship/images/osf-logo.png" alt="Open Science Framework logo" style="height:130px;" /><img src="https://heardlibrary.github.io/digital-scholarship/images/GitHub_Logo.png" alt="GitHub logo" style="height:130px;" />